tremor-rs/tremor-www/docs/reference/operators/batch.md

 Supported configuration options are:

 - `count` - Elements per batch
-- `timeout` - Maximum delay between the first element of a batch and the last element of a batch.
+- `timeout` - Maximum delay between the first element of a batch and the last element of a batch, in nanoseconds.

 **Outputs**: